 Naturally curious, independent and cuddly, cats have always made good companions.
 They’re one of the world’s most popular pets.
 They don’t need walks, and tend to be happy being left alone for longer periods of time.
 They can entertain themselves – and quite often, their owners – but their needs shouldn’t be underestimated.
 They still need love, care and attention.

 Environment: Creating an ideal environment for a cat involves giving them somewhere comfortable to sleep undisturbed, as well as access to safe hiding places.
 Cats tend to feel more secure when they’re up high.
-They can be fussy and need to be given choice – especially if you have more than one cat.
+They can be fussy and need to be given a choice – especially if you have more than one cat.
 Essentials include their own food and water bowl, litter tray, bed, hiding place and scratching post.
 You’ll soon learn where your cat prefers to spend time.

 Diet: When deciding how to feed your cat, take into consideration their age, weight, body shape, the food packet’s guidelines and veterinary advice.
 To avoid overfeeding, weigh out the food and either give it all at once, or as several small meals throughout the day.
 Try and avoid giving your cat treats, as they tend to be full of calories.

 Behaviour: Every cat has its own personality.
 Some can be quite aloof while others will happily have a cuddle.
 It’s up to you to recognise when your cat feels comfortable, and provide it the lifestyle it needs to be happy.
 Cat flaps are a great way of providing access to your garden, but consider one that operates by a collar or microchip, so it will only open for your cat.
-Other cats coming in your home can be stressful for some pets.
+Other cats coming into your home can be stressful for some pets.

 Companionship: Generally, cats are solitary animals, and tend to only be friendly to other pets they’ve grown up with.
 Give them a choice of where they can spend time, to avoid close contact if they want to.
 Having choice is important in multi-cat households.
 This is something you should consider when adopting cats.
 If you don’t already have a cat, perhaps consider adopting a pair who are used to living together.

 Health: Even the most independent cats need to be checked regularly, groomed and given treatments to prevent fleas and worms.
-Ninety-two per cent of cat owners have had their cat neutered, but the importance of microchipping and annual vaccinations should also be emphasised.
+91% per cent of cat owners have had their cat neutered, but the importance of microchipping and annual vaccinations should also be emphasised.
 Grooming is a good way of checking for signs of problems, keeping your cat’s coat in good condition and reinforcing the bond between you.

 Rabbits, guinea pigs and other small pets